smikhalevski/racehorse/README.md

 EventBus.getDefault().register(FacebookLoginPlugin(activity))
 ```

-3. Request sign in from the web app that is loaded into the web view:
+3. Request sign in from the web app that is loaded into the WebView:

 ```ts
 import { facebookLoginManager } from 'racehorse';